184.108.40.206 Qualification for PES

 Note: A person who receives pension PPS at ANY time after the person ceased to qualify for DSP cannot access PES under SSAct subsection 1061PJ(2D).
 Pension PPS recipients already have access to PES in their own right while on that payment.

-Extension of PES eligibility to single principal carers receiving NSA
+PES eligibility for single principal carers receiving JSP

-Single principal carers that are receiving NSA are eligible to receive PES, if they are studying an accredited course.
+Single principal carers that are receiving JSP are eligible to receive PES, if they are undertaking qualifying study.

-Note: NSA or YA recipients (including principal carer parents who are receiving NSA) are not eligible for PES once their youngest child turns 16 as they no longer qualify as a principal carer.
+Note: Principal carers who are receiving JSP are not eligible for PES once their youngest child turns 16 as they no longer qualify as a principal carer.

 Multiple entitlement exclusion

 A person who receives PES is not also able to receive LLNS.
 If a person applies for PES for attending Language, Literacy and Numeracy training and is found eligible to receive the payment then LLNS should be cancelled as it is not payable to them while they receive PES.

 Act reference: SSAct section 5 Family relationships definitions-children, section 1049 Language, literacy and numeracy supplement not payable in certain circumstances, section 1061PJ Payments attracting PES